Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

   for auth.)
 - **Terraform Cloud**: Make sure you have a Terraform Cloud account with an organization in it you can use it.
-- **AWS**: Make sure you have an AWS account with enough permisions to create access tokens.
+- **AWS**: Make sure you have an AWS account with enough permissions to create access tokens.

 *Optionally*: You can have use a secrets manager like "Doppler" to manage your